 Cuisine: American, Gluten-free

-Keyword: beetroot pancakes, panqueca de beterraba para bebês, pink, pink pancake recipe, quick, rosa, valentines
+Keyword: beetroot pancakes, panqueca de beterraba para bebês, pink, pink beet pancakes for toddlers, pink pancake recipe, quick, valentines

 Prep Time: 10 minutes